Casimir Pulaski: Bar Confederation

 In 1769, Pulaski's unit was again besieged by numerically superior forces, this time in the old fortress of Okopy Świętej Trójcy, which had served as his base of operations since December the previous year.
-However, after a staunch defence, he was able to break the Russian siege.
+After a staunch defence, he was able to break the Russian siege.
 On April 7, he was made the regimentarz of the Kraków Voivodeship.
 In May and June he operated near Przemyśl, but failed to take the town.
-Criticized by some of his fellow Confederates, Pulaski departed to Lithuania with his allies and a force of about 600 men on June 3.
-There, Pulaski attempted to incite a larger revolt against Russia; despite no decisive military successes, he was able to assemble a 4,000-strong army and deliver it back to a Confederate staging point.
+Criticised by some of his fellow Confederates, Pulaski departed to Lithuania with his allies and a force of about 600 men on June 3.

+There, Pulaski attempted to incite a larger revolt against Russia.

+Despite no decisive military successes, he was able to assemble a 4,000-strong army and deliver it back to a Confederate staging point.
 This excursion received international notice and gained him a reputation as the most effective military leader in the Bar Confederation.
-Next, he moved with his unit towards Zamość and — after nearly losing his life to the inferior forces of the future Generalissimo Alexander Suvorov in the disastrous Battle of Orekhowa — on the very next day, September 15, he was again defeated at the Battle of Włodawa with his forces almost completely dispelled.
+Next, he moved with his unit towards Zamość and — after nearly losing his life to the inferior forces of the future Generalissimo Alexander Suvorov in the disastrous Battle of Orekhowa — on the next day, September 15, he was again defeated at the Battle of Włodawa, with his forces almost completely dispelled.
 He spent the rest of the year rebuilding his unit in the region of Podkarpacie.